justinchoi001/liferay-learn-0/commerce/user-guide/content/pages/creating-your-storefront/README.md

 # Creating Your Storefront

 Building a store in Liferay Commerce requires more than a complete catalog.
-Once the catalog is populated, store owners need to build a store front to display its contents to buyers.
+Store administrators need to build a series of landing pages to display all the products in the catalog.
+This article documents all the necessary pages that have to be created once the catalog is populated.

 One way is to use an [Accelerator](../../../../getting-started/accelerators/README.md), such as Minium (B2B).
 Otherwise, without an Accelerator, store administrators need to create the display and landing pages manually.

 The following types of pages have to be created: